On Tate Acyclicity and Uniformity of Berkovich Spectra and Adic Spectra

-In particular, if $\v{k}$ is dense in $[0,\infty)$, then there is an anti-order preserving one-to-one correspondence between the set of adically closed lattices of $V$ (resp.\ adically separated adically closed lattices of $V$) and the set of seminorms on $V$ (resp.\ norms on $V$) by Proposition \ref{norm - unit ball}.
+The proof is straightforward.
+If $\v{k}$ is dense in $[0,\infty)$, then $V(1)$ determines $\n{\cdot}_{V}$, and there is an anti-order preserving one-to-one correspondence between the set of AC (resp.\ AS AC) lattices of $V$ and the set of seminorms (resp.\ norms) on $V$.